MaximHelio/MaximHelio/README.md

 ### Hi there 👋

-🌱 I’m currently learning Computer Science <br>
+🌱 I’m currently working as a software engineer. <br>
 📫 How to reach me: maximilhac@gmail.com

 👯 I’m looking to collaborate on material design, development of novel frameworks, and new theory for excited-state-dynamics